Marlise Simons: Career

-Simons has worked extensively as a journalist throughout Latin America, where she lived from 1971 to 1989, also reporting for The Washington Post.
+Simons has worked extensively as a journalist throughout Latin America, also reporting for The Washington Post.
+She was based in Mexico City from 1971 to 1984 and in Rio de Janeiro from 1984 to 1989.

 For The New York Times, she has reported from Central and South America and the Caribbean on conflicts and political murder, torture and disappearances in Latin America.
 She has also reported on environmental issues in the Brazilian Amazon.

 She currently works for The New York Times's Paris Bureau.
 In Europe her writing has covered political, social, cultural and environmental issues and in particular proceedings at international courts and tribunals in The Hague dealing with war crimes, crimes against humanity and genocide.
 She has reported extensively on the work of the International Criminal Tribunal for the former Yugoslavia and the International Criminal Court.

 Personal life

 Simons was born in Sittard, The Netherlands.
 She is married to Alan Riding, a journalist and author, with whom she has a son, Alexander.